rsimmonsjr/axiom/README.md

    software architects implementing actor-based software.
 6. **This library should be kept as small as possible.** This library is the core of the actor model and should not be expanded to include everything possible for actors.
 That should be the job of libraries that extend this library.
-The library itself shoult be an example of _quantum programming_.
+The library itself should be an example of _quantum programming_.
 7. **The tests are the best place for examples.** The tests of this library will be extensive and well maintained and should be a resource for those wanting to use the library.
 They should not